stephen1hong/text-classification-using-fastText/README.md

 __label__5 This restaurant is great!
 __label__1 This restaurant is terrible

-3) Step 3: Produce  a Training set and a Test set
+3) Produce  a Training set and a Test set

 4) train the model
 $./fasttext supervised -input fasttext_dataset_training.txt -output reviews_model